JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_plugins.md

 * The tests run in a headless environment that uses real production implementations for most components, except for many UI components.
 * The tests usually test a feature as a whole rather than individual functions that comprise its implementation.
-* The tests do not test the Swing UI and work directly with the underlying model instead.
+* The tests do not test the Swing UI and work directly with the underlying model instead (see also [](#ui-tests)).
-* Most tests take a source file or a set of source files as input data, execute a feature, and compare the output with expected results.
+* Most tests take a source file or a set of source files as [input data](test_project_and_testdata_directories.md), execute a feature, and compare the output with expected results.
-  Results can be specified as another set of source files, special markup in the input file, or directly in the test code.
+  Results can be specified as another set of source files, [special markup](testing_highlighting.md) in the input file, or directly in the test code.

 The most significant benefit of this test approach is that tests are very stable and require very little maintenance once written, no matter how much the underlying implementation is refactored or rewritten.